jakedent/Reconnaissance/README.md

-# GhostRecon - a Kali Linux reconnaissance toolkit.
+# GhostRecon - a Kali Linux toolkit.
+# Automated reconnaissance.

 GhostRecon provides a tool for each step of the recon phase: